tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Auditing-an-engineering-organisation.md

 ## Context

-In software engineering and information technology there are number of auditing practices one can observe within the industry:
+In software engineering and information technology there are several common auditing practices:

 * software/hardware/kit audit -
   what do we have,